St. Margaret’s church, Binsey, Oxfordshire

-Two of us were together at the rear of the churchyard while the other was a little in front of us.
+Two of us were together at the rear of the churchyard while the other was a little in front of us, concealed by the trunk of a tree.
 As we waited I could see misty shapes rising from some of the graves…and then, quick as a flash, I saw a cloaked figure dash into the undergrowth about 10 yards to our right.
-My companion saw it too, and we both kept still gazing through the shadows trying to see where it had gone…then my other friend whispered, ‘They’re here”.
-A group of four or five dark-cloaked and hooded figures walked slowly through the eerie glow from the moon, and silently, along the path to the church door and entered.
-Almost at once we could see the flicker of candlelight reflecting on the window nearest the altar, and straining to hear, the barely audible incantations within.
-We crept up to the walls of the church but because the windows were too high we could not see what was going on.
-The candle lights flickered and glowed in the dark interior and the low mumble of the Latin chanting continued.
-Once or twice we thought we heard movement inside by the door and scurried back to the bushes, but nobody appeared…not till the ritual was over anyway.
+My companion saw it too, and we both kept stock-still peering through the shadows trying to see where it had gone…It was then that my other friend whispered breathlessly, ‘They’re here!”. ..A huddled group of four or five dark-cloaked and hooded figures walked, without a sound, slowly through the eerie glow of the moon.
+In utter silence they passed through the church door and out of sight.
+Almost at once we could see the wavering of candlelight reflecting on the window nearest the altar, and, straining to hear, the barely audible incantations within.
+We crept up to the walls of the church but the windows were too high to see what was going on inside.
+The candles lights flickered and, almost imperceptible from outside glowed in sinister accompaniment to stir with the secret canticles woven within the dark interior.
+Once or twice we thought we heard movement inside close to the door and scurried back to the bushes, but nobody appeared…not till the ritual was over anyway.

 5th May 2011

 Note: The church belongs to Oxford’s Christ Church college.
 Andrew Collins reports that he contacted both the college and the vicar to ask if they performed any ceremonies there on the Feast of St Frideswide.
 He writes that both were definite that they did not.

 The oak pulpit of St. Margaret’s was carved by the system-lauded sculptor and child abuser, Eric Gill.